spatie/typescript-transformer/README.md

 }
 ```

-You should return a `Type` in the `transform` method.
+In the `canTransform` you should decide if this transformer can convert the class.
+In the `transform` method, you should return a `Type`, the transformed type.
 Let's take a look at how we can create them.

 ### Creating types